-The Commissioner’s Cup was first introduced to the Philippines Basketball Association (PBA) back during the 1993 season.
+The Commissioner’s Cup was first introduced to the Philippine Basketball Association back during the 1993 season.
 The first-ever winner of the Commissioner’s Cup was the Swift/Sunkist franchise.
-Some of the other early winners include Purefoods (1994), Swift/Sunkist (1995), Alaska Aces (1996), Gordon’s Gin Boars (1997), Alaska Aces (1998), San Miguel Beermen (1999-2000) and Red Bull Thunder (2001-2002).
-In 2003, the Invitational Championship was reinstated as the PBA’s second conference, leading to the Commissioner’s Cup to be stopped.
-It was brought back in 2011 when the PBA decided to bring back a 3-conference season.
+Some of the other early winners include Purefoods (1994), Alaska Aces (1996), Gordon’s Gin Boars (1997), San Miguel Beermen (1999-2000), and Red Bull Thunder (2001-2002).

 The Format of The PBA Commissioner’s Cup

 The PBA Commissioner's Cup conference has undergone several changes regarding format, but the current one follows the model installed in 1998 with one exception.
 Originally, there was a quarterfinal-semifinal playoff where the top two seeded teams would advance to the semis automatically.